dvlab-research/LongLoRA/README.md

 16. [License](#license)

 ## News
+- [x] [2023.10.23] We support the combination of [QLoRA](https://github.com/artidoro/qlora) and LongLoRA in the [supervised fine-tuning](supervised-fine-tune-qlora.py).
+This would further reduce the GPU memory cost.
 - [x] [2023.10.18] We support [StreamingLLM](https://github.com/mit-han-lab/streaming-llm) inference on our LongAlpaca models.
 This increases the context-length of the multi-round dialogue in StreamingLLM.
 - [x] [2023.10.8] **We release the long instruction-following dataset**, [LongAlpaca-12k](https://huggingface.co/datasets/Yukang/LongAlpaca-12k) and **the corresponding models**, [LongAlpaca-7B](https://huggingface.co/Yukang/LongAlpaca-7B), [LongAlpaca-13B](https://huggingface.co/Yukang/LongAlpaca-13B), and [LongAlpaca-70B](https://huggingface.co/Yukang/LongAlpaca-70B).
 - (*The previous sft models*, [Llama-2-13b-chat-longlora-32k-sft](https://huggingface.co/Yukang/Llama-2-13b-chat-longlora-32k-sft) and [Llama-2-70b-chat-longlora-32k-sft](https://huggingface.co/Yukang/Llama-2-70b-chat-longlora-32k-sft), *have been deprecated*.)